 In 2021, we launched our new and improved Zoo Member Calendar, starring photos taken by our very own Zoos Victoria Members!
-With so many talented Zoo Members, we are opening the competition again for the 2022 Zoo Member Calendar!
+With so many talented Zoo Members, we opened the competition again for the 2022 Zoo Member Calendar!

 - Photos with watermarks will not be accepted